Biddy Martin: Early life and education

 Martin grew up in Timberlake, Virginia, just outside Lynchburg.
 The women in her family shared the name Carolyn, earning nicknames "Buck" (grandmother), "Boolie" (mother), and "Biddy" for Martin.
 She graduated from Brookville High School in 1969, where she was valedictorian and set the school scoring record for girls' basketball.
 She received her undergraduate degree from the College of William and Mary in 1973, where she was a member of Phi Beta Kappa.
-She earned an M.A. in German Literature from Middlebury College’s program in Mainz, Germany and received her Ph.D. in German Literature in 1985 from the University of Wisconsin–Madison.
+She earned an M.A. in German literature from Middlebury College’s program in Mainz, Germany and received her Ph.D. in German literature in 1985 from the University of Wisconsin–Madison.

 Career

 Martin joined the faculty at Cornell in 1985.

 In 1991, she was promoted to associate professor in the Department of German Studies with a joint appointment in the Women’s Studies Program.
 She served as chair of the Department of German Studies from 1994 to 1997, and in 1997 was promoted to full Professor.
 In 1996, she was appointed Senior Associate Dean in the College of Arts and Sciences, a position she held until 2000.
 Between 2000 and 2008, she assumed the role as Cornell's Provost.
 She served as Chancellor of UW-Madison from 2008 to 2011.
-In 2018, she was elected a Fellow of the Harvard Corporation, which oversees Harvard College.
+In 2018, she was elected a Fellow of the Harvard Corporation, which oversees Harvard University.

 Martin is the author of numerous articles and two books—one on a literary and cultural figure in the Freud circle, Lou Andreas-Salomé, and the other on gender theory.

 In 2012, during Martin's tenure as president of Amherst College, twenty-year-old student Trey Malone committed suicide, reportedly as a result of the school's mishandling of his sexual assault by another student.
 Malone's suicide note, which was published by The Good Men Project, alleged that President Martin's first question to the student upon meeting him to discuss the assault was: "Have you handled your drinking problem?"
 The purported mishandling of Malone's case and his subsequent suicide raised the question within the media of victim blaming by college administrators around the country.

-On September 13th, 2021, Martin announced that she would be leaving Amherst College.
+In July 2022, Martin stepped down as president of Amherst College but remains on the faculty as a professor of German and Sexuality, Women's and Gender Studies.